 His recent work also includes Lasting Grievance, an investigation into forced resettlement of minority communities in Poland after World World II and its contemporary consequences.

-He's been working as a contributing photographer for Magazyn Kontakt since 2016.
+Dawid has been working as a contributing photographer for Magazyn Kontakt since 2016.
 He's been a member of APP collective since 2020.
 He currently lives in Poland.

 2019 - PhotOn Festival - #PHENAwardPhotonGrant